Frequently Asked Questions

 Can I sponsor an owl as a gift?

 Yes.
-Simply print and fill out the sponsorship form and in addition to your information, enter your friend's name, address and phone number in the spaces provided.
+Simply print and fill out the donor form and in addition to your information, enter your friend's name, address and phone number in the spaces provided.
 We will send them their unique Photo Certificate and you your tax deductible receipt.
-Alternatively, you can print the sponsorship form and let them choose personally before sending us your information (we can also send the sponsorship 'card' form directly to you or your friend.
+Alternatively, you can print the donor form and let them choose personally what they want before sending us your information (we can also send the sponsorship 'card' form directly to you or your friend.
 This is a more attractive format when giving the sponsor form itself as the gift - just email us with the address you wish the form sent to).

 What does my donation go towards?